KDAB/KDDockWidgets/README-bindings.md

 ```

 - If you see errors like "Unable to locate Clang's built-in include directory"
-  then first mROUBLESHOOTINGake sure you have llvm installed.
+  then first make sure you have llvm installed.
 If you still have problems try
   setting the environment variable `LLVM_INSTALL_DIR` to point to your llvm installation.

   Examples: